Eddie Doherty: Life and career

-On August 15, 1969, at the age of 78, Eddie Doherty, in whose heart had always been the desire to become a priest, was ordained in Nazareth by Archbishop Joseph Raya in the Melkite rite of the Greek Catholic Church, which permits married priests.
+On August 15, 1969, at the age of 78, Doherty, in whose heart had always been the desire to become a priest, was ordained in Nazareth by Archbishop Joseph Raya in the Melkite rite of the Greek Catholic Church, which permits married priests.
 He continued to live and work at Madonna House, writing books, celebrating the liturgy, and serving as a father figure to the young community.

-Eddie died on May 4, 1975.
+Doherty died on May 4, 1975.
 A cross on his grave says, “All my words for the Word.”